pactflow/docs.pactflow.io/docs/on-premises/authentication/saml.md

 * When the application has been created, assign the users that should be allowed to login to Pactflow.

 * Once the users have been assigned, select the `Single sign-on` tab.
 Select `SAML`.
-  * Unfortunately, the metadata format provided by the SAML library that Pactflow uses is not accepted by Azure AD, so manual configuration is required.

 * Set the Identifier (Entity ID) to `https://pactflow.<your company domain>` eg. `https://pactflow.mycompany.com`.
 This field must match the [PACTFLOW_SAML_ISSUER](/docs/on-premises/environment-variables/#pactflow_saml_issuer) environment variable.